TomPotato/Rover-Embedded-Project-2024-25/README.md

 │   └──images                        # images used inside the readme ├── images_schematics
-│  └──images                         # schematics of the Arduino jumpers connections in the Rover ├── videos
-│  └── snippets                      # snipepts of the pitch video
-├── Presentation                     # presentation of the project └── Our Code
+│  └──images                         # schematics of the Arduino jumpers connections in the Rover ├── videos                           # snippets of the pitch video ├── Presentation                     # presentation of the project └── Our Code
     ├── ArduinoUNO                   # Arduino side code